m4ttsch/omscs-notes-notes/simulation/calculus-probability-statistics-primers.md

 Note that $C$ is a constant value.
 Consider a function $f(x)$.
 Since the derivative of a constant value is zero, $f'(x) = \left[f(x) + C\right]'$.
 When we integrate $f'(x)$, we need to re-include this constant expression: $\int f'(x) = f(x) + C$.

-Let's look at some well-known properties of definite integrals:
+Let's look at some well-known properties of definite integrals.

 The integral of a function from $a$ to $a$ is zero: